DNGros/R-U-A-Robot/README.md

 * baselines/googleassistant/google_assistant_run.py - Get google assistant results
 * baselines/googleassistant/audioresults - The audio results because some results in the spreadsheet were truncated transcriptions
 Unforunately Alexa was a manual process in the Alexa simulator.

+## Other packages

+Certain components of this source might be independently useful from the dataset.
+This includes the tool for creating the context free grammar with features like intra-rule partitioning and modifiers.
+Also there the ML code was put into plz_classifyHopefully will eventually separate these into decoupled packages.